Federally Administered Tribal Areas: Economy

-The people of Former FATA region are the most impoverished part of the nation.
-Despite being home to 2.4% of Pakistan's population, it makes up only 1.5% of Pakistan's economy with a per capita income of only $663 in 2010 only 34% of households managed to rise above the poverty level.
+The Former FATA region was amongst the most impoverished parts of the nation.
+Despite being home to 2.4% of Pakistan's population, it made up only 1.5% of Pakistan's economy with a per capita income of only $663 in 2010 only 34% of households managed to rise above the poverty level.

-Due to the Former FATA region's tribal organization, the economy is chiefly pastoral, with some agriculture practiced in the region's few fertile valleys.
-Its total irrigated land is roughly 1,000 square kilometres.
-The region is a major center for opium trafficking, as well the smuggling of other contraband.
+Due to the Former FATA region's tribal organization, the economy was chiefly pastoral, with some agriculture practiced in the region's few fertile valleys.
+Its total irrigated land was roughly 1,000 square kilometres.
+The region was a major center for opium trafficking, as well the smuggling of other contraband.

-Foreign aid to the region is a difficult proposition, according to Craig Cohen, an analyst at the Center for Strategic and International Studies in Washington, D.C.
-Since security is difficult, local nongovernmental organizations are required to distribute aid, but there is a lack of trust amongst NGOs and other powers that hampers distribution.
-Pakistani NGOs are often targets of violent attacks by Islamist militants in the Former FATA region.
+Foreign aid to the region was a difficult proposition, according to Craig Cohen, an analyst at the Center for Strategic and International Studies in Washington, D.C.
+Since security is difficult, local nongovernmental organizations were required to distribute aid, but there was a lack of trust amongst NGOs and other powers that hampered distribution.
+Pakistani NGOs were often targets of violent attacks by Islamist militants in the Former FATA region.
 Due to the extensive hostility to any hint of foreign influence, the American branch of Save the Children was distributing funding anonymously in the region as of July 2007.
 The concept of setting up Reconstruction Opportunity Zones (ROZs) in the former FATA region and Afghanistan was an element in the United States Government's counter-terrorism and regional economic integration strategies.

 Social issues

 Health

-There is one hospital bed for every 2,179 people in the former FATA region, compared to one in 1,341 in Pakistan as a whole.
-There is one doctor for every 7,670 people compared to one doctor per 1,226 people in Pakistan as a whole.
-43% of the former FATA region's citizens have access to clean drinking water.
+There was one hospital bed for every 2,179 people in the former FATA region, compared to one in 1,341 in Pakistan as a whole.
+There was one doctor for every 7,670 people compared to one doctor per 1,226 people in Pakistan as a whole.
+43% of the former FATA region's citizens had access to clean drinking water.
 Much of the population is suspicious about modern medicine, and some militant groups are openly hostile to vaccinations.

 In June 2007, a Pakistani doctor was blown up in his car "after trying to counter the anti-vaccine propaganda of an imam in Bajaur", Pakistani officials told The New York Times.